paramastri/DAAF_QUIZ2/README.md

 #### Dijkstra Implementation Part

--PSEUDOCODE DIJKSTRA-
+PSEUDOCODE DIJKSTRA

 To determine the shortest path of the origin vertex to other points, the algorithm used is the Dijkstra algorithm.
 The implementation of this algorithm refers to the following pseudocode:

 ![alt text](https://github.com/paramastri/DAAF_QUIZ2/blob/master/dijkstra_pseudocode.png)

--FIND SHORTEST PATH FORM FUNCTION-
+FIND SHORTEST PATH FORM FUNCTION

 Based on the pseudocode above, the application of the Dijkstra algorithm uses the priority queue structure and requires the origin vertex as its main component.
 Implementation in this program is shown in: